erysdren/QCVM/README.md

 - Add support for the QTest progs format.
 - Bindings for other languages.
 - Add formatted string return function.
+- Split up `qcvm_utils.c` into seperate files for easier browsing and modification.

 ## License